 - a.
 The applicant may elect to develop the site in successive phases in a manner indicated in the planned unit development plan; however, each such phase shall be substantially complete within itself. - b.
 The planning commission may require that development be done in phases if public facilities are not adequate to service the entire development initially. - c.
-The developer shall indicate the time schedule, in months, for completion of each phase. - 14.
+The developer shall indicate the time schedule, in months, for completion of each phase. - 15.
 Changes and Modifications.
-Major changes in planned unit development after it has been adopted shall be the same as a new petition and shall be made in accordance with the procedures specified in subsection 14. - 15.
+Major changes in planned unit development after it has been adopted shall be the same as a new petition and shall be made in accordance with the procedures specified in subsection 14. - 16.
 Application procedure for Planned Unit Development.
 To obtain a permit to develop a planned unit development, the developer shall: - a.
 Submit a preliminary planned unit development plan to the Pittman Center Planning Commission for its review and approval.
 The preliminary PUD plan shall be drawn at a minimum scale of one inch equals one hundred (100) feet and shall: - i.
-Define the location, size, accessibility, and existing zoning of the proposed site; - ii.
-Indicate the surrounding type of development and land use; - iii.
+Define the location, size, accessibility, and existing zoning of the proposed site;

+- iii.
 Set forth the type of development proposed, the density of the proposed development, and the location of all structures, parking areas, and open space; - iv.
 Show a plan for streets, thoroughfares, public utilities, schools, and other public or community uses;